 BTW: This kind of work experience would look amazing on resumes after graduation.
 And because this college job can be done remotely, you can keep your business going while you’re on breaks.

 You’re probably familiar with Pinterest as a place for finding DIYs, recipes, workouts, style boards, and much more.
 But online business owners leverage Pinterest’s wide reach to grow their online traffic.

-For example, if you found M$M site from Pinterest, there’s a reason — we have a Pinterest virtual assistant who creates pins and boards, keeps a pinning schedule, and optimizes the M$M Pinterest account.
+For example, if you found the M$M site from Pinterest, there’s a reason — we have someone who creates pins and boards, keeps a pinning schedule, and optimizes the M$M Pinterest account.

 Pinterest virtual assistants (VAs) are a valuable asset for business owners in the same way digital marketing managers are.
 Business owners lack the time to learn and take advantage of all of the available traffic-building strategies.

-Your school most likely has a lot of decent part time jobs designed specifically for college students.
-These jobs are created with a student’s schedule in mind, so it’s not like a restaurant that won’t care about finals week or that massive paper that’s due in two days but you still haven’t started.
+College campuses always have jobs designed specifically for college students.
+These jobs are created with a student’s schedule in mind, so it’s not like working as a server at a restaurant that won’t care about finals week or that massive paper that’s due in two days but you still haven’t started.

-Another thing that’s nice about these jobs is that if you’re living on campus, getting too and from work will be super easy.
+Another thing that’s nice about these jobs is that if you’re living on campus, getting to and from work will be super easy.